zaeendesouza/confidently/README.md

 label values rep78 quality

-* run the command and see
-confidently price, over(rep78) by(foreign)
-confidently price, over(rep78)
+* running the command with and without by() specified! confidently price, over(rep78) by(foreign) confidently price, over(rep78)